codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

   max-width="40%"
     %}

-The Cloud version has multi-account support with most git providers (Gitlab, Github, Bitbucket) as well as Azure and Google.
+The Cloud version has multi-account support with most git providers (GitLab, GitHub, Bitbucket) as well as Azure and Google.

 ## Hybrid installation